hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/IHRC-associate-dissociate-isassociated.md

 The `IsAssociatedTranslator` will handle the new function selector.
 The `IsAssociatedCall` will override `resultOfViewingToken` method and return the result of the `isAssociated` function.

-## Open Questions

-Does a feature gate need to be added to control the accessibility to this functionality?

 ## Acceptance Tests

 ### Positive Tests